Levviata/LevviatasCustomLauncher/README.md

 Here's an example of how you can use the program from the command line:

-> java CustomLauncher path=/your/output/path 1234+exampleFile.jar
+> java -jar LevviatasLauncher-0.8.0.jar path=/your/output/path 1234+exampleFile.jar

 In this example: